Lemon Curd

 PARFAIT LAYERING – Alternate layers of lemon curd with granola and Greek yogurt to make a delicious parfait.

-More Delicious Sweet And Tart Lemon Dessert Recipes
+More Delicious Sweet And Tart Lemon Desserts

-LEMON CHEESECAKE - Delight your guests with this creamy dessert that's bursting with tangy lemon flavor!
+Lemon Cheesecake – Delight your guests with this creamy dessert that’s bursting with tangy lemon flavor!

-EASY LEMON ICEBOX PIE - This no-bake pie, full of citrusy sweetness, is the perfect, refreshing dessert for warm days.
+Easy Lemon Icebox Pie – This no-bake pie, full of citrusy sweetness, is the perfect, refreshing dessert for warm days.

-GLAZED LEMON SPONGE CAKE - Enjoy a piece of this light and fluffy cake with a zesty glaze that's sure to brighten up any day.
+Glazed Lemon Sponge Cake – Enjoy a piece of this light and fluffy cake with a zesty glaze that’s sure to brighten up any day.

-LEMON DUMP CAKE - With just a few simple ingredients and steps, you'll have a deliciously sweet tart treat that the whole family will love!
+Lemon Dump Cake – With just a few simple ingredients and steps, you’ll have a deliciously sweet tart treat that the whole family will love!

 Ingredients